VinFurr/AdvCSSEggi/README.md

 Text chosen: Egg Poem

 Separation of Concerns:
-- Maintain best practises with DRY and YAGNI
+- Maintain best practices with DRY and YAGNI
+- Seperate it based on concern
+  - layout
+  - theme
+  - typography
+  - interaction
+  - colors
--
+  - spacing

 Implementing BEM in our project